 |Zortress 0.75 mg twice daily||Day 3||242||100-200||172||46||388|

-Tacrolimus Concentrations in Liver Transplant
+Tacrolimus Concentrations In Liver Transplant

-Table 6: Tacrolimus Trough
+Table 6: Tacrolimus Trough Concentrations Over 24

 |Treatment group||Visit||N||Target (ng/mL)||Median||10th Percentile||90th Percentile|

-Prevention of Organ Rejection after Renal Transplantation
+Prevention Of Organ Rejection After Kidney Transplantation

 All patients received basiliximab induction therapy.
 The study population consisted of 18 to 70 year old male and female low to moderate risk renal transplant recipients undergoing their first transplant.
-Low to moderate immunologic risk was defined in the study as an ABO blood type compatible first organ or tissue transplant recipient with anti-HLA Class I PRA < 20% by a complement dependent cytotoxicity-based assay, or < 50% by a flow cytometry or ELISA-based assay, and with a negative T-cell cross match.
+Low-to-moderate immunologic risk was defined in the study as an ABO blood type compatible first organ or tissue transplant recipient with anti-HLA Class I PRA less than 20% by a complement dependent cytotoxicity-based assay, or less than 50% by a flow cytometry or ELISA-based assay, and with a negative T-cell cross match.
 Eight hundred thirty-three (833) patients were randomized after transplantation; 277 randomized to the Zortress 1.5 mg per day group, 279 to the Zortress 3.0 mg per day group and 277 to the mycophenolic acid 1.44 g per day group.
 The study was conducted at 79 renal transplant centers across Europe, South Africa, North and South America, and Asia-Pacific.
 There were no major baseline differences between treatment groups with regard to recipient or donor disease characteristics.
 The majority of transplant recipients in all groups (70% to 76%) had three or more HLA mismatches; mean percentage of panel reactive antibodies ranged from 1% to 2%.
 The rate of premature treatment discontinuation at 12 months was 30% and 22% in the Zortress 1.5 mg and control groups, respectively, (p=0.03, Fisher's exact test) and was more prominent between groups among female patients.
 Results at 12 months indicated that Zortress 1.5 mg per day is comparable to control with respect to efficacy failure, defined as treated biopsy-proven acute rejection*, graft loss, death or loss to follow-up.
 The percentage of patients experiencing this endpoint and each individual variable in the Zortress and control groups is shown in Table 7.

 Table 7: Efficacy Failure by Treatment Group (ITT

-Population) at 12 Months
+Population) at 12 Months after Kidney Transplantation

 |Zortress (everolimus) 1.5 mg per day With reduced exposure CsA